-Equal treatment
+Equal treatment of migrant workers

 Equality of treatment is enshrined in international human rights instruments and labour standards.
-This study showed that belief in equality of treatment is not the norm in terms of public attitudes towards migrant workers.
+This study showed that belief in equality of treatment is not the norm in terms of public attitudes towards migrant workers

-A majority of the Malaysian public surveyed are of the view that (figure 3):
+The majority of Thais surveyed are of the view that (see figure 3):

-- Migrant workers should not have any rights at work if in irregular status (86 per cent). - If migrant workers are exploited, they have themselves to blame (59 per cent). - Migrant workers should not receive the same salary and benefits as national workers (58 per cent). - Migrant workers should not receive the same work conditions as national workers (73 per cent). - Migrant workers should not be able to join a union (65 per cent).
+- Migrant workers should not have any rights at work if in irregular status (76 per cent). - If migrant workers are exploited, they have themselves to blame (57 per cent). - Migrant workers should not receive the same salary and benefits as national workers (52 per cent).

-These attitudes indicate that many citizens hold a view that migrant workers should be treated differently.
+These attitudes indicate that many Thais hold a fundamental view that migrant workers should be treated differently.
 Discrimination is therefore a problem that needs to be tackled through law enforcement as well as through efforts to influence social norms and attitudes.